INBRE-USP Summer Undergraduate Research Program

 INBRE (IDeA Network of Biomedical Research Excellence) Undergraduate Student Research

-- Are you interested in a career in which you can contribute to biomedical advances?
+- Are you interested in pursuing a career in which you can contribute to advances in the biomedical sciences and/or human health?

 - Are you currently enrolled in a program of study that is supporting your intended career path?

-- Would you like to get or stay involved in research related to the biomedical sciences?
+- Would you like to get or stay involved in research related to the biomedical sciences, including research in health disparities, environmental health, and/or food security?

 - Are you currently enrolled at a college or university in Montana, Alaska, Hawaii, Idaho, Nevada, New Mexico, or Wyoming and in good academic standing?